polterguy/phosphorusfive/plugins/extras/p5.pdf/README.md

 Optionally, you can supply one or more **[css-file]** arguments to this Active Event, which will use the CSS files when creating the PDF.

+## License

+Notice, although P5 is released under the terms of GPL, it utilises iTextSharp, which is released under the terms of the Affero GPL license.
+This implies that even if you purchase a proprietary license of P5, you'll still (unfortunately) need to link to the source code of p5.pdf.
+However, due to the modularised properties of P5, this should have no consequences for the rest of your code.